puppetlabs/puppetdb/documentation/anonymization.markdown

 * node name: is always anonymized
 * parameter values: we specifically anonymize any values and messages for any parameter name containing the strings: password, pwd, secret, key, private.
 Everything else is left alone.

-### Profile: none

-This is provided mainly for testing purposes, by default this does no anonymization but still spends the time going through your content.
-Of course if you really don't need to anonymize your content, an export on its own is sufficient.

 Verifying your Anonymized Data
 -----